-Below we’ve created lists with height requirement for each Disney World park.
-Height requirements are for traditional rides only and not non-ride attractions, since the later do not move and are accessible for all guests.
+Below we’ve created lists with height requirements for each Disney World park.
+Height requirements are for traditional rides only and not non-ride attractions, since the latter do not move and are accessible to all guests.

 That means rides like Flight of Passage and Space Mountain are included, but attractions like the Carousel of Progress and Muppet*Vision 3D are not.

 If you do not see a ride on this list, then that means it doesn’t have a height requirement and is accessible to all guests.

 Disney’s Magic Kingdom has by far the highest number of rides of any Disney World theme park at 23.
 However, since many of the rides are geared toward children, only 6 of them have height requirements and 17 can be ridden by all guests.